Jump to:

 Epidemiology including risk factors and primary prevention

-The American Cancer Society (ACS) projects 281,550 new cases of breast cancer in women for 2021 with 43,600 women dying from their disease.1 While the incidence rate has increased by 0.5% per year, the death rate has decreased by 1% per year.30 Although breast cancer has traditionally been less common in non-industrialized nations, its incidence in these areas is increasing.
-Industrialization in developing countries is associated with rapid increases in breast cancer risk.3
+The American Cancer Society (ACS) projects 310,720 new cases of breast cancer in women for 2024 with 42,250 women dying from their disease.2 While the incidence rate has increased by 0.6% per year, the death rate has decreased by 1% per year.
+The median age at diagnosis is 62 years.3 Males account for less than one percent of breast cancer cases.4 Breast cancer has traditionally been less common in non-industrialized nations and associated with higher mortality rates in these areas.
+Industrialization in developing countries is associated with rapid increases in breast cancer risk, likely related to increased detection due to improved breast cancer screening.5

-Risk factors: age, family history of breast cancer, mutations in breast cancer susceptibility genes BRCA1 and BRCA2, increased exposure to endogenous estrogens (early menarche, late menopause, delayed childbearing, lower parity), a diet high in animal fat, alcohol use, obesity, physical inactivity, high breast density, and exposure to ionizing radiation.1,3
+Risk factors: age, family history of breast cancer, mutations in breast cancer susceptibility genes BRCA1 and BRCA2, increased exposure to endogenous estrogens (early menarche, late menopause, delayed childbearing, lower parity), a diet high in animal fat, alcohol use, smoking obesity, physical inactivity, high breast density, and exposure to ionizing radiation.2,6

 Patho-anatomy/physiology

-The main stages in progression of breast cancer from normal cells are usually:6
+The main stages in progression of breast cancer from normal cells are usually1

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)